By Kejal Sheth

 Most early symptoms are from higher-than-normal levels of glucose, a kind of sugar, in the blood.

-The warning signs can be so mild that it can’rt be notice .
+The warning signs can be so mild that they can’t be noticed.
 That’s especially true of type 2 diabetes.
 Some people don’t find out they have it until they get problems from long-term damage caused by the disease.

 With type 1 diabetes, the symptoms usually happen quickly, in a matter of days or a few weeks.
 They’re much more severe, too.